alliemeetsfungi/qiime2_amplicon_cleanup/README.md

   --input-format CasavaOneEightSingleLanePerSampleDirFmt \
   --output-path path/to/where/qiime2/artifact/will/be/saved/file-name.qza
 ```
-Convert the Qiime2 artifcat (.qza) into a Qiime2 visualization file (.qzv)
+Convert the Qiime2 artifcat (.qza) into a Qiime2 visualization file (.qzv):
 ```
 qiime demux summarize \
   --i-data path/to/where/qiime2/artifact/was/saved/file-name.qza \
   --o-visualization path/to/where/qiime2/visual/file/will/be/saved/file-name.qzv
 ```
-Go to the Qiime2 Viewer on the browser found [HERE](https://view.qiime2.org/?src=e96f979f-4cc6-46fc-800f-abe58740e4ea) and upload the .qzv file to check and see if Forward and Reverse read counts are the same!
-The forum found [HERE](https://forum.qiime2.org/t/demultiplexed-sequence-length-summary-identical-forward-and-reverse-for-emp-paired-end-reads/20692) has more information on this.<br>
+Now that the Qiime artifact (.qza) has been converted into a Qiime visualization file (.qzv) we can actually visualize what the Qiime artifact contained.
+To do this, open your browser and navigate to the Qiime2 Viewer found [HERE](https://view.qiime2.org/?src=e96f979f-4cc6-46fc-800f-abe58740e4ea).
+You can now upload the .qzv file and observe if the Forward and Reverse read counts are the same (this is our first gut check)!
+[THIS FORUM](https://forum.qiime2.org/t/demultiplexed-sequence-length-summary-identical-forward-and-reverse-for-emp-paired-end-reads/20692) has more information on why this should be the outcome for paired-end sequences.<br>
 <ins>Using the Qiime2 Viewer, perform the following</ins><br>
 1. Record the total reads present for all your sequences.<br>
 2. Observe the quality of forward and reverse reads.<br>